Virtual Brain Food - Elevating PMO Efficiency & Pizza Making

 Join operational leaders to tackle the daily challenge of bridging strategic plans and execution.
 Get practical tips for creating scalable solutions.

-Break into smaller groups to meet different operational leaders and discuss the systems and set-up that drive operational efficiency.
+Break into smaller groups to meet different operational leaders and discuss the systems and set-up's that drive operational efficiency.

 Learn to make pizza with a top chef!
 You'll receive a free guide and a gift card to craft the perfect pizza in your kitchen.